On the surface, this is a very simple question to answer.

-Cara, a mum of two children aged 1.5 and four years, agrees with this.
+Cara, a mum of two children aged one-and-a-half and four, agrees with this.
 She and her partner, David, had been together six years before embarking on parenthood.
 She spends most days at home with the children.

-“Becoming parents has bound us deeply and strongly to one another while simultaneously pushing our rafts so far from one another that we can only sight the other in between the huge waves.
-I long for him to get home, but because he represents a lightening of the load,” said Cara.
+“Becoming parents has bound us deeply and strongly to one another, while simultaneously pushing our rafts so far from one another that we can only sight the other in between the huge waves.
+I long for him to get home, but because he represents a lightening of the load,” says Cara.

 “I prioritise sleep and precious solitude over date nights.
 I have to work really consciously to disconnect from the background buzz of frequently unfair blame and resentment for the unwashed dishes, the lost drink bottle, the kids’ moods … It’s so easy to get lost in the infuriating minutia and forget the big picture, forget who this guy actually is.”